lpender/ecotonics_blog/_posts/2019-02-10-BUIDL-Resources.md

 A company is in the business of offering gold for investment purposes both in the form of fungible tokens backed by 1kg gold bars (no holding is tied to any specific bars) and non-fungible tokens where each token represents a unique gold bar.
 Using a Rhombus oracle, the dApp can negotiate with the client using up-to-the minute Gold price quotes.
 [See the live dApp here.](https://rinkeby.etherscan.io/address/0x16d5d4e29be197ef1f7ac414e59833edc240bdc8#code)

-We absolutely cannot wait to see what you build!
+We can't wait to see what you'll build!
+If you have any questions, please don't hesitate to ask.

 -The Rhombus Team